Vinaykiran1819/Data-Analysis-Visualization/AltiQGrands_Performance_Insights/Readme.md

 ## Data Preparation
-•	Data Loading: Imported raw data into Power BI from the provided dataset.
+- **Data Loading**: Imported raw data into Power BI from the provided dataset.
-•	Data Transformation: Power Query was used to clean, reshape, and transform the data for analysis.
+- **Data Transformation**: Utilized Power Query to clean, reshape, and transform the data for analysis.
-•	Data Modeling: Built a star schema model to ensure efficient and structured data analysis.
+- **Data Modeling**: Designed a star schema model to ensure efficient and structured data analysis.

 ## Key Metrics
 Created 26 important measures using DAX, such as: